 Studies of human, animal, and plant microbiomes have been advanced by novel culture-independent approaches and technological advancements in DNA sequencing.
 In recent years a prominent role for microbial communities of the gut, skin, and other organs has emerged as modulators of human health (Human Microbiome Project Consortium, 2012).
 These studies followed from influential animal studies in systems that are yielding critical insight into microbiome assembly, stability, communication, and evolution (McFall-Ngai et al., 2013; Ruby, 2008).
 The focus of this review is to examine one model system, the Vibrio fischeri-Euprymna scolopes symbiosis, and how key findings in that system have enabled an increasingly higher resolution of the processes and principles that underlie microbe-host communication.

 When Hawaiian bobtail squid hatch from their eggs, they are exposed to a million bacteria in each milliliter of seawater.
 Although V. fischeri make up less than 1 in 5,000 of these planktonic, environmental bacteria, the “light organ” of the hatchling squid becomes colonized exclusively with V. fischeri (Mandel, 2010; Ruby and Lee, 1998).
 The microbe-host specificity relies on a series of reciprocal communications between the partners, many of which are detailed in the sections below.
 Over the course of 48 hours the bacteria establish a mature colonization in epithelium-lined crypts of the squid light organ, and, at high cell density, produce light as a result of quorum-sensing.
 The bacterial bioluminescence is reflected by host tissue to camouflage the shadow or silhouette that the nocturnal-foraging squid would cast in the moonlight, thus protecting the host in a process termed counter-illumination (Jones and Nishiguchi, 2004; Ruby and McFall-Ngai, 1992).
 Initiation of colonization occurs in newly-hatched squid, seeding an individual host’s crypts for its lifetime.
-The bacteria produce light at night, then at dawn approximately 90-95% of the symbiotic population is expelled into the seawater.
+The bacteria produce light at night, then at dawn approximately 90-95% of the symbiotic population is expelled into the seawater (Boettcher et al., 1996; Lee and Ruby, 1994; Nyholm and McFall-Ngai, 1998).
 The remaining cells grow up during the day, produce light at night, and a diel cycle of growth, light production, and expulsion proceeds for the lifetime of the animal (Wier et al., 2010).
 Host cellular changes accompany this cycle, e.g. a daily reshaping of the epithelial brush border against which the bacteria reside during the final two hours prior to the daily expulsion (Wier et al., 2010).

 As an environmentally-transmitted symbiosis, the Vibrio-squid model has a number of valuable characteristics that have served it well as a study system for identifying molecular mechanisms.
 First, the binary system (two partners) is naturally reduced.
 Second, both partners can be raised separately and then introduced for experimentation.
 Third, V. fischeri is genetically tractable, and unbiased mutagenesis as well as precise genetic alterations can be introduced with relative ease.
 Fourth, the bacteria colonize the host light organ directly under the semi-transparent mantle and funnel; this permits imaging of the site of infection and direct analysis of bacterial behaviors and host responses.
 Fifth, synchronous colonization of hatchlings has permitted developmental staging of the colonization process.
 For most of the processes described below, many of these benefits were important in the advances described.